Sandwich2080/AlbumKt/README.md

 ![扫码下载](app/release/QRCode_app_release.png)

 # FQA
-## 1. You may face the following problem
+## 1. You may face the following problem when building a release apk
    <code>
    Execution failed for task ':app:processReleaseGoogleServices'.
    > File google-services.json is missing.
 The Google Services Plugin cannot function without it.